Project taxonomy and recommendations for Diversity Equity and Inclusion#

 • When scheduling, be aware of time zones putting people outside of working hours and be aware of religious holidays, including religions outside of the dominant group of the project.

 • Have different methods of recognition for stakeholders so that there are multiple pathways individuals can be recognized for their work and so that different stakeholders can recognize it.
-This helps improve visibility of work, including invisible work from non-dominant groups.
+This helps improve the visibility of work, including invisible work from non-dominant groups.

 • Try to have stakeholders from different groups (or all stakeholders) represented on your committees and in your project leadership.